-The 2025 Young Artists Competition for Winds was held February 1, 2025.
+The 2026 Young Artists Competition for Strings will be held February 7, 2026.

 For young musical artists, this yearly competition organized by the LaGrange Symphony Orchestra, is traditionally held in early February at CALLAWAY AUDITORIUM.
 Callaway Auditorium is located on the campus of LaGrange College, in LaGrange, Georgia.

-The 2025 competition was for winds, 2026 is for strings, and 2027 is for piano.
+The 2026 competition is for strings, 2027 is for piano, and 2028 is for winds.

 The LaGrange Symphony Orchestra, under the leadership of Dr. Barbara Kaplan, began the Young Artists Competition (YAC) in 1996 to encourage professional standards of performance among young musicians.
 Originally formed to serve residents or resident students within a 50 mile radius of LaGrange, the competition now serves talented young musicians from six southeastern states: Alabama, Florida, Georgia, North Carolina, South Carolina and Tennessee.